Legionn-cs50/AetherLock/README.md

 AetherLock is a secure and intuitive password manager designed to keep your credentials safe while offering a seamless user experience.
 Built using Electron, AetherLock ensures that your passwords remain protected using industry-standard encryption techniques and hashing algorithms.

-## Features

-- **Secure Password Storage**: Passwords are safely stored locally on your device using Keytar.
-- **Encryption & Hashing**: Your master password is securely hashed using the SHA-256 algorithm, and all stored service passwords are encrypted with your master password using Crypto-JS.
-- **Password Strength Evaluation**: AetherLock assesses the strength of your passwords and provides recommendations for improvement.
-- **HIBP API Integration**: The application checks whether your passwords have been exposed in data breaches using the Have I Been Pwned (HIBP) API.
-- **Password Generation**: Easily generate strong and unique passwords for your accounts.
-- **Modern & Clean UI**: The user interface is designed to be clean, simple, and easy to navigate.
-- **Service Details Management**: Click on a saved service name to view its details.
-You can also modify or delete stored credentials as needed.
-- **Account Recovery**: In case you forget your master password, you can restore access using the memorable recovery phrase set during registration.
-- **Windows Support**: Currently, AetherLock is available only for Windows.

-## Security Measures

-- **Local-Only Storage**: All your passwords are stored locally on your device, ensuring no external server has access to your data.
-- **End-to-End Encryption**: Your passwords are encrypted using your master password before being saved, preventing unauthorized access.
-- **Strong Hashing Algorithm**: The master password is hashed using SHA-256, making it extremely difficult to reverse-engineer.

-## Installation

-> **Note:** AetherLock is still in the development and testing phase.
-Expect potential updates and improvements in future releases.

-To install AetherLock, download the latest version from the official repository or website and follow the installation instructions.

-## How to Use

-1. **Create an Account**: Register with a strong master password and set a memorable recovery phrase.
-2. **Save Your Credentials**: Add your services and securely store their passwords.
-3. **Check Password Strength**: Review the strength of your stored passwords and make improvements if necessary.
-4. **Verify Password Security**: Use the built-in HIBP integration to check if your passwords have been leaked.
-5. **Manage Your Data**: Click on a service name to view details, edit, or delete credentials.
-6. **Recover Your Account**: If you forget your master password, restore access using your recovery phrase.

-## License

-This project is licensed under the MIT License.
+---

+## 🔒 Why Choose AetherLock?

+With the increasing number of online accounts we create daily, password security has never been more critical.
+Many users struggle to remember complex passwords or reuse the same password across multiple sites, making them vulnerable to cyber threats.

+AetherLock provides a simple yet powerful solution, offering secure password management, encryption, and monitoring features to keep your data safe from unauthorized access and breaches.

+---

+## 🌟 Key Features

+### 🔑 Secure Password Storage
+- Your passwords are safely stored locally on your device using **Keytar**, ensuring full control over your sensitive information.

+### 🔐 Encryption & Hashing
+- The **master password** is securely hashed using the **SHA-256** algorithm.
+- All stored service passwords are **encrypted** with your master password using **Crypto-JS**, providing strong security.

+### 📊 Password Strength Evaluation
+- AetherLock analyzes the strength of your passwords and provides recommendations to enhance security.

+### 🔍 Data Breach Monitoring
+- Integration with **Have I Been Pwned (HIBP) API** allows you to check if your passwords have been exposed in known data breaches.

+### ⚡ Password Generation
+- Easily generate **strong and unique passwords** tailored to your security preferences.

+### 🎨 Modern & Clean UI
+- The user interface is designed to be **user-friendly, minimalistic, and efficient**, allowing quick access to all essential features.

+### 📂 Service Details Management
+- Click on a saved **service name** to view stored credentials.
+- You can also **edit or delete entries** as needed.

+### 🛠️ Account Recovery
+- If you forget your **master password**, AetherLock offers a recovery process using a **memorable recovery phrase** set during registration.

+### 🖥️ Windows Support
+- Currently, AetherLock is available exclusively for **Windows**.

+### 🚀 Full Local Control
+- Unlike cloud-based password managers, **all your passwords are stored locally** on your device, ensuring maximum privacy and security.

+---

+## 🛡️ Security Measures

+AetherLock takes security seriously.
+Here’s how we protect your data:

+### 🔒 End-to-End Encryption
+- Your stored passwords are **encrypted** using your **master password**, ensuring that only you can access them.

+### 🔄 Strong Hashing Algorithm
+- The master password is **hashed using SHA-256** before being stored, preventing unauthorized access in case of data exposure.

+### 📴 Offline-First Approach
+- All data remains **on your device**, minimizing risks associated with online storage and cloud-based leaks.

+### ✅ Data Integrity Checks
+- The application verifies **data integrity** to prevent unauthorized modifications.

+---

+## 🛠️ Installation

+> **Note:** AetherLock is still in the **development and testing phase**.
+The installation process will be added soon.

+---

+## 📖 How to Use

+1. **Create an Account**: Register with a **strong master password** and set a **memorable recovery phrase**.
+2. **Save Your Credentials**: Add your accounts and securely store their login details.
+3. **Check Password Strength**: Review your stored passwords’ **security levels** and improve them if necessary.
+4. **Monitor Data Breaches**: Use the built-in **HIBP API integration** to check if your passwords have been compromised.
+5. **Manage Your Credentials**: Click on a **service name** to view, edit, or delete stored passwords.
+6. **Recover Your Account**: If you forget your **master password**, restore access using your **recovery phrase**.

+---

+## 📜 License

+This project is licensed under the **MIT License**.
 See the LICENSE file for details.

+---

-## Author
+## ✍️ Author

 [Your Name]

 ---

-AetherLock is committed to providing a secure and user-friendly password management experience.
-Stay tuned for future updates and improvements!
+AetherLock is committed to providing a **secure and user-friendly** password management experience.
+Stay tuned for future updates and improvements! 🚀